Belle (2021 film): Cultural influence

-After the release of the film, Ochi, Kōchi in Kōchi Prefecture, which served as the prototype for filming, was certified by the Anime Tourism Association as one of the "88 Japanese Anime Mecca I Want to Visit".
+After the release of the film, Ochi in Kōchi Prefecture, which served as the prototype for filming, was certified by the Anime Tourism Association as one of the "88 Japanese Anime Mecca I Want to Visit".
 The Kochi Prefectural Tourism Bureau plans movie sightseeing routes to attract tourists with movie locations.

 Belle was included in a high school art textbook released in Japan as a teaching example of animation production, and passed the audit of Ministry of Education, Culture, Sports, Science and Technology in March 2023.
-This textbook will be used as a high school art textbook to be launched in 2024.
+This art textbook was used in high schools starting in 2024.